 It was fantastic to watch how he now had the sparkle and energy to be active.
 Incredibly, there was no backlash for him having spent many hours at the course and then being busy in other activities.
 He was fully motivated to return to the course the next day, and after the course, both the fatigue and tummy ache disappeared.

-He used and believed in the techniques Live had given him at the course, and we watched him getting better and better
+He used and believed in the techniques he had been given at the course, and we watched him getting better and better

 We had a terrific summer, and once again he was able to do whatever he wanted.
 He hung around with friends, played football, climbed mountains, went swimming and enjoyed himself.
 When school started after the summer holiday, it was as if he’d never been ill.
 It was with great pleasure we decided that it was time to send back the robot.
 We are deeply grateful for the help we received at the LP course, and grateful that we didn’t wait any longer.
 Our boy has got his life back!